kugwzk/kugwzk.github.io/index.md

 I am particularly interested in exploring the intrinsic relationship between model (efficient) architecture and its performance, as well as how to unlock its potential in real-world scenarios.
+**I’m actively seeking full-time positions related to LLM or MLLM.
+Feel free to reach out—I’d love to connect!**

 ### News: